fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2b.md

 ```

-If we wanted to start with an empty list of notes we would set the initial value as an empty array, and since the props would not be used, we could omit the <em>props</em> parameter from the function definition:
+If we wanted to start with an empty list of notes, we would set the initial value as an empty array, and since the props would not be used, we could omit the <em>props</em> parameter from the function definition:

 ```js
 const App = () => {